Tammy Susan Hurt

-Tammy Hurt (born 1965) is an American drummer, producer, and music advocate.
+Tammy Hurt is an American music executive, drummer, producer, and music advocate.
 Hurt's music project, Sonic Rebel, was featured as the cover story for the June 2021 print and digital edition of Atlanta's Creative Loafing.
 She is also known for her work with the Recording Academy.

 Early life and music career

 She attended Joseph Wheeler High School in Marietta, Georgia and played drums in every type of band – marching band, concert band, symphonic band, jazz band and many garage bands.
-In 1987, Hurt graduated from the Presbyterian College with a B.A. in Business Administration.
+Hurt pursued a B.A. in Business Administration at Presbyterian College.
 Hurt began playing drums professionally at age 14.
 Among her credits, she has recorded and performed live with the GRAMMY-winning group Indigo Girls, GRAMMY-winning producer Brendan O'Brien and GRAMMY-winning producer Nick DiDia.
-Her past musical projects include Paper Dolls, She Said, Minority Rules, Superchick and Duvasounds.
+Her past musical projects include Paper Dolls, She Said, Minority Rules, and Superchick.
 Hurt has also recorded with Indigo Girls, Wendy Bucklew and Angela Motter.